Leroy S. Johnson: Biography

 While Johnson is today recognized as a prophet of the FLDS Church, he only implicitly referred to his own prophetic status: "You have heard other men call me a prophet, but you have never heard me make the claim."
 The non-LDS Mormon prophet Robert Crossfield delivered a revelation to Johnson calling him to repentance, but Johnson rejected it.

 While acting as Prophet, Johnson dismissed J. Marion Hammon and Alma A. Timpson from the Council of Friends for their opposition to the "One Man Doctrine".
 Hammon and Timpson went on to form the Centennial Park group (or "Second Ward") of polygamists just south of Colorado City.

-Following Johnson's death in Hildale, Utah, on November 25, 1986, Rulon Jeffs succeeded him as leader of the FLDS Church.
+Following Johnson's death in Hildale, Utah, and burial at the Isaac W. Carling Memorial Park on November 25, 1986, Rulon Jeffs succeeded him as leader of the FLDS Church.
 Although Johnson had been very ill and unable to mingle among the people for several years, his passing created a "climate of upheaval" within the community, during which the church became increasingly authoritarian.
 The numbers of apostates gradually increased, spiking in the early 21st century, with the turmoil accompanying the imprisonment of Jeffs's son, church president Warren Jeffs, on two counts of child sexual assault.

 In recent years, Johnson's tenure as Prophet has become a focal point for Mormon fundamentalists disaffected with the modern FLDS Church.
 For instance, one of Warren Jeffs's brothers noted that Uncle Roy was a "warm, loving" prophet who "taught polygamy for the right reasons," but Jeffs "has no love for the people."

 Johnson's birthday was celebrated as a holiday within the FLDS Church until the practice was discontinued by Warren Jeffs in 2003.